Kequc/nano-records/README.md

 });
 ```

-This method first looks up the document and if it exists, updates it.
+This method searched for the document in the database and updates it if it is found.

-Otherwise, it will persist a document with the given id.
-You will be certain to avoid overwriting entire documents this way, this method also returns a NanoRecords document.
+Otherwise, it will persist it along with the given id.
+You will be certain to avoid overwriting entire documents this way, this method also returns a NanoRecords document instance.

 #### Erase